Docy Child

 AUTH-14 Unique Accounts Identifiers

-This control is ensuring that your authentication process of identifying users that request access to a system, network, or device is based on the use of unique credentials like username and password, biometrics authentication, token based authentication or certificate-based authentication.
+Unique Accounts Identifiers Control ensures that your authentication process of identifying users that request access to a system, network, or device is based on the use of unique credentials like username and password, biometric authentication, token-based authentication, or certificate-based authentication.

-Unique Identifiers (UIDs) identify an individual as part of the organization via the use of a combination of numbers/letters.
+Unique identifiers (UIDs) identify an individual as part of the organization via the use of a combination of numbers and letters.

 This control is asking you to confirm that your organization uses various combinations to identify an individual as part of the process of requesting access to a system.